 Last plug – look at the second section to get kitty’s good behaviour (avoiding scratching up the furniture!) to stick a lot better.

-Part II: How to Encourage Kitty to Scratch Elsewhere
+Scratch Training Part II: Encourage Kitty to Scratch Elsewhere

 Yes, it’s important to do at least a few of these in combination with the tips you’re trying from Part I. I promise, it’ll be worth the energy and effort, and your couch will thank me personally later.